dCache/dcache/docs/TheBook/src/main/markdown/config-resilience.md

 `pool exclude` is useful for doing manual migrations on resilient pool groups, but caution should be taken when applying it.

+_Note that once a pool is excluded, it can no longer be scanned, even manually, until it is explicitly included again._

 #### Rebalance or migrate a resilient pool (group)

 Rebalancing should be required less often on resilient pools; but if you should